Windows OS Hub

 AccountPicture

-To do it, in the previously created policy in the section User Configuration -> Policies -> Windows Settings -> Scripts (Logon/Logoff) create a new PowerShell logon script:
+1. To do it, open the previously created GPO and navigate to User Configuration -> Policies -> Windows Settings -> Scripts (Logon/Logoff);

 Facebook Twitter Google + Pinterest